SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 ### configuration files for the first example

 #### src-stats.yaml
+Summary stats for source data columns depending on data type and options chosen for synthetic generation.

-Shows that there are only 3 values for `death_date` in the source data and only one for `year_of_birth`.
+In this case shows that there are only 3 unique values for `death_date` in the source data and only one for `year_of_birth`.
 The one for `year_of_birth` is because the dates in UCLH OMOP extracts are shifted to be all relative to birth in 1970 to reduce risk of patient identification.

 ```
 auto__death__death_date: